Audi S5 (2024) review: the stealth fighter

 What is it like to drive?

-The S5 benefits from adaptive dampers as standard which, in conjunction with a few other tweaks the car can perform on itself, allowed me to change the S5’s character depending on which mood I was in.
+The S5 benefits from adaptive dampers as standard which, in conjunction with a few other tweaks the car can perform on itself, allowed some on-the-fly handling tweaks – and they really work.

 But even in its restrained settings, the 3.0-litre TFSI unit still had a decent level of punch to it.
-Out on the twisting switchbacks of our test route – where the A5 felt a little feeble in its power output – the S5 could get its efforts down with greater urgency.
-It was a happy to work out of corners, no doubt owing to its all-wheel drive Quattro system, pulling with more of an effervescence than its siblings in the A5 range.
+Get out into the countryside and Audi’s traditional traits of offering a confident and assured cross-country machine are still present.
+It’s happy to work out of corners, no doubt owing to its all-wheel drive Quattro system, pulling with more of an effervescence than its siblings in the A5 range.
+You can feel the e-boost from the MHEV Plus system, too.

 What’s it like inside?

 New platform, new MHEV power, new interior to match.
-The S5 is offered in just one comprehensive interior trim, Edition 1.
-It features every bell and whistle offered by Audi, and being a top-of-the-range model, there’s quite a lot to unpack.
+Being a top-of-the-range model, there’s quite a lot to unpack.

 The dashboard comprises of three displays: an 11.9-inch instrument cluster with Audi’s virtual cockpit system, a 14.5-inch touchscreen infotainment display and then a 10.9-inch passenger display on the far side.
-Each is encircled by a wealth of piano black plastic, the collective sum of which ends up covering half your field of vision.
+Each is encircled by a wealth of piano black plastic, the collective sum of which ends up covering half your field of vision and gets covered in fingerprints quickly.
+The system feels reasonably slick, and Audi has made an effort to reduce unnecessary taps and swipes, but the passenger display feels unnecessary.

 But the interior isn’t without merit.
 Since the first two aforementioned OLED displays are angled towards you as the driver, along with the centre console’s drive selector switch and an illuminated instrument switch panel on the driver’s side door, the S5’s hot seat has a real cockpit feel.
-I enjoyed this sense, while the seats themselves were incredibly comfortable, with plenty of adjustability on offer for me to find the perfect position.
+The S-spec seats themselves are incredibly comfortable, with plenty of adjustability.

-I must also say that build quality in the S5 is excellent.
+Build quality in the S5 is excellent, too.
 The whole cabin has a beautifully premium touch to it, awash with quality materials including a strip of Dinamica microfibre along the latitudinal centre line of the dash that nicely breaks up the arrangement of surfaces.
 It’s spacious too, with plenty of headroom from front to rear, and sufficient legroom in the back for two adults to get comfortable.

 Audi will throw a few unique tech features in as part of its Sound and Vision package – standard on all S5s.
 They include a heads-up display, an advanced ambient lighting system and a set of speakers in the headrests that will relay navigation instructions to you as though Siri’s sultry little voicer were right in your ear.
-I don’t know, maybe this could be your thing, but I found her demands a little… er… intrusive.
+The advanced ambient lighting even flashes green in the corners of the dashboard to highlight the indicators being on, too.

 Before you buy

-This is the easy part.
-As already stated, the S5 is available in only one trim – the top-spec Edition 1 grade.
+The S5 is available in only one trim for now – top-spec Edition 1 grade.
 So you get everything, but Audi has bumped its Edition 1 grade for the S5 up a little compared to what you get in the same grade on the A5, just for a little extra sparkle.
-The B&O sound system comes as standard, as does a panoramic sunroof with its changeable transparency settings and the ambient lighting pro package.
+A B&O sound system comes as standard, as does a panoramic sunroof with its changeable transparency settings and the ambient lighting pro package.

 A lower suspension setup and some adaptive dampers also come as standard, along with that Pearl Nappa leather trim and pneumatically adjustable lumbar support.
 It’s healthy provision, but then the car does cost £68,700 in Sportback form, or £70,600 for the Avant.